Services

 An entry visa, if you need it;

-Please note that the trips of foreign citizens to Ukrainian territories occupied by the Russian army through the territory of Russia (including Crimea) are a violation of Ukrainian law.
+Please note that the trips of foreign citizens to Ukrainian territories occupied by the Russian army through the territory of Russia (including occupied Crimea) are a violation of Ukrainian law.
 The consequence of such actions may be deprivation of Ukrainian accreditation or refusal to enter Ukraine.

 Booking hotels and apartments